alexandrezlima/documentations/docs/icongenerator.md

 # ICON GENERATOR | version 1.05
 ##### Last mod.: 2022/12/29

-## Introduction: what does this asset do?
+## Introduction
 This asset allows you to create icons for objects in your game.
 It works with static meshes, skeletal meshes or blueprint actors.
-These icons can have a transparent background, a solid color or a texture as background.
-They can be loaded via data tables, automatic load (loading all the assets in the project, via folder scanning) or you can specify the folders your assets are in.
+With several customization options, it is possible to create icons with or without background (transparent, solid color or a chosen texture), with or without foreground (chosen texture).
+They can be loaded via data tables, autosearch load (loading all the assets in the project, via folder scanning) or you can specify the folders your assets are in (via folder scanning).

 ![Icon Generator V1.05](assets/icongenerator-assets/icon-generator-main.png)